Kieranties/Spotify.Remote/README.md

 Spotify.Remote
 ==============

-Manage a spotify playlist where additons can be made through an external service
+Manage a spotify playlist where additions can be made through an external service